HuachenZH/weepie/devLog.md

 - sharpen the image

+## Feature 5: fill the excel template
+columns in the template excel:
+- "Certification"
+- "Category"
+- "Label"
+- "Answers"
+- " "
+- "Réponse 1"
+- "True/False" (put true of the answer is correct)
+- "Réponse 2"
+- "True/False"
+- ...
+- "Réponse 8"
+- "True/False"

+You need to find solution for:
+- how to extract the label
+- how to extract each "réponse"
+- how to retrieve the correct answer

 ## Encountered
 - cv2 error: cv2.error: OpenCV(4.9.0) /io/opencv/modules/core/src/arithm.cpp:672: error: (-5:Bad argument) When the input arrays in add/subtract/multiply/divide functions have different types, the output array type must be explicitly specified in function 'arithm_op'
   - cause: `cv2.subtract(img1, img2)`, img1 and img2 are np.ndarray with diffrerent dtype